prisma-labs/graphql-framework-experiment/DEVELOPMENT.md

 yarn test:system
 ```

-- Environment variables

-  - `NEXUS_PLUGIN_PRISMA_VERSION` – which version of the prisma plugin to install during the plugin part of the test

 - Live under `/test/system`

 - Almost like E2E but they work with the local package code (whereas E2E would work with an actually published package).